 One of the most significant causes of endangered animals is habitat loss.
 While habitat may be lost due to natural forces (climate shifts, geologic changes), much of the habitat lost today is due to human activity.
 The construction of dams, highways, canals, urbanization, and agriculture dramatically affect the inhabitants of native ecosystems.
 Even when portions of the ecosystem remain intact creating “islands,” the resulting habitat may be too small or too widely dispersed to support a species.

 Overfishing a particular fish species is an obvious and direct cause for an animal to become endangered.
 But other organisms within the ecosystem may also be harmed (or benefitted) by the overexploitation of a particular species.
-For example, concern that the California sea otter was devastating the abalone population led to indiscriminate killing of the sea otters.
+For example, concern that the California sea otter was devastating the abalone population led to indiscriminate killing of the sea otters, altering the balance of the biotic competition between several organisms.
 The reduction of sea otters led to an explosion in the population of sea urchins which grazed upon the hold fasts of kelp.
 As the kelp broke free of the bottom and washed ashore, organisms that depended on the kelp forests were placed under increased strain.

 The spread of domesticated animals has also spread the diseases associated with them to new areas of the world.
 In some cases, the diseases infected native populations which had little resistance to the invading pathogen.
 These diseases may reach epidemic levels in the native population, decimating their numbers.